aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-The other participant's FSM will also notify its client that it had seen a new
+The other participant's FSM will also notify its client that it has seen a new
-transaction changing the channel on-chain being included in a microblock.
+transaction in a microblock, changing the channel on-chain.

 An interesting edge case would be one participant producing a force progress based on
-a state that was valid at some point of time but not the latest one.
+a state that was valid at some point of time but is not the latest one.
 This is
 considered to be a cheating attempt.
 The cheating party can try outgrowing the
 off-chain state with a couple of `channel_force_progress_tx` transactions at
 the end producing on-chain a `round` that is greater than the last one